Former trader Hayes ignored 2009 warning, Libor trial hears

 LONDON Tom Hayes, the former trader on trial on Libor interest rate rigging charges, told a London court on Wednesday he ignored a 2009 warning to stop trying to influence rates in part because he was pre-occupied with moving jobs.

-Prosecutors allege Hayes, a former star trader at UBS and Citigroup, set up a network of brokers and traders that spanned some of the world's most powerful financial institutions to rig Libor for profit, cheating counterparties.
+Prosecutors allege Hayes, a former star trader at UBS UBSG.VX and Citigroup (C.N), set up a network of brokers and traders that spanned some of the world's most powerful financial institutions to rig Libor for profit, cheating counterparties.

 Hayes has pleaded not guilty to eight counts of conspiracy to defraud between 2006 and 2010, saying he was open about trying to influence rates, that his managers knew what he was doing and that the practice was widespread in the industry.